mistic-lab/lwa-tools/README.md

 installed, it should be available using `import lwatools`.
 Most of the code also works as scripts that you can call directly from your shell, but they require the library to be installed in order to run.

+Due to some quirks in LSL, one of this library's dependencies, numpy must be installed in order to install `lwa-tools`.
+If installing this library fails, run `pip install numpy` and try again.